The short bio:

-This blog is the space where several of my professional and personal interests collide, fuse, and generally interact with each other.
+This site is the space where several of my professional and personal interests collide, fuse, and generally interact with each other.
 Through it I explore the connections between running, writing, and teaching; but at its heart this is a blog about movement, progress and happiness.

 My belief is simple: minds and bodies are best served when they move.